QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 The Xen PV Drivers bundled with QWT are signed by a Linux Foundation certificate.
 Thus Windows 10 and 11 do not require this security mitigation.

-> **Note:** it is recommended to increase the default value of Windows VM's `qrexec_timeout` property from 60 (seconds) to, for example, 300.
+:warning: **Note:** it is recommended to increase the default value of Windows VM's `qrexec_timeout` property from 60 (seconds) to, for example, 300.
 During one of the first reboots after Windows Tools installation Windows user profiles are moved onto the private VM's virtual disk (private.img) and this operation can take some time.
 Moving profiles and, later on, updating a Windows installation, is performed in an early boot phase when `qrexec` is not yet running, so timeout may occur with the default value.
 To change the property use this command in `dom0`: *(where `<VMname>` is the name of your Windows VM)*

 		[user@dom0 ~] $ qvm-prefs <VMname> qrexec_timeout 7200